ExodiaZquad/Hotel-Backend/README.md

 # Hotel-Backend

 Backend for Hotel web application.
 Developed using django-rest-framework for Data Structure and Algorithms project.
+Deployed to Heroku and using MongoDB as our main database.

 ## Quickstart